10 best investment apps in May 2022

 Here are some of the top apps for getting your finances organized and invested.
 All of these apps are great for beginners, and they make it easy for those just starting to invest or looking to play a stock-picking game for fun.

-- Wealthfront – Best investment app for sophisticated portfolio management
+- Wealthfront – Best app for portfolio management

-- Acorns – Best investment app for savers
+- Stockpile – Best app for gifting stocks

-- Betterment – Best investment app for socially responsible investing
+- Fidelity Investments – Best app for managing money all-in-one

-- Robinhood – Best investment app for smooth trading
+- Robinhood – Best app for active trading

-- Webull – Best investment app for low-cost trading
+- Charles Schwab – Best app for beginners

-- Stockpile – Best investment app for gifting stock
+- Ellevest – Best app for socially responsible investing

 The fantasy game gives you $1 million in virtual money, and you can use the app’s social network and news feed to source ideas.
 The month’s top performers win real cash, too.
 And if you want to turn some of those fantasy picks into real-life stakes, you can buy fractional shares and whole shares commission-free in the app.
-The app will even give new users $5 when they open and fund an account.
+The app will even give new users $30 worth of Bitcoin when they open and fund an account with $100.
 Invstr has also started offering commission-free trading in cryptocurrencies.

 Reasons to get this app: You want to learn from an investing community, hear why they like certain stocks and play a fun fantasy game.